jayinai/nail-machine-learning/README.md

 And in reality classification algorithm such as logistic regression doesn't just output 'spam' or 'non-spam' (or in the numeric world, 1 or 0).
 Rather, they'd generate a probability between 0 and 1.
 While by default 0.5 is used as the decision threshold, you can definitely set your own threshold based on your use case (For example, mistakenly labeling a non-spam message as spam is very bad, you'd be pissed when you find an important email has been sitting in your spam folder for days.
 On the other hand, mistakenly labeling a spam message as non-spam is unpleasant, but is not the end of world).

+### <ins> Classification: Binary vs. Multiclass?

+A binary classification is where we have two possible outcomes (spam vs. non-spam), while a multiclass is where we have, well, multiple possible outputs (or classes).
+For example, is the sentiment of an article positive, negative, or neutral?

+We can formulate a multiclass problem using binary classification: given a classification problem with N possible outcomes, a ***one-vs.-all*** method consists of N separate binary classifiers - one binary classifier for each possible outcome.
+For sentiment analysis we would have 3 binary classifiers:

+1. Is the article's sentiment positive?
+No
+2. Is the article's sentiment negative?
+No
+3. Is the article's sentiment neutral?
+Yes

+This method would work when the total number of classes is small, but becomes increasingly inefficient as the number of classes rises.
+That's when ***Softmax*** comes in.

+While a binary classifier outputs a decimal probability between 0 and 1.0, ***Softmax assigns decimal probabilities to each class in a multi-class problem***.
+Those decimal probabilities must add up to 1.0.
+For the sentiment analysis use case, we might have these probabilities:

+1. Positive: 0.27
+2. Negative: 0.09
+3. Neutral: 0.64

+When we have a huge number of classes (e.g., 10k+), regular Softmax can start to become expensive too.
+That's when we can apply ***candidate sampling***, which means that Softmax calculates a probability for all the positive labels but only for a random sample of negative labels.
+Think of it this way:

+>If we are interested in determining whether an input image is a beagle or a bloodhound, we don't have to provide probabilities for every non-doggy example.

+Also, Softmax assumes that each example is a member of exactly one class.
+Some examples, however, can simultaneously be a member of multiple classes (for instance, you have an image that has both cat and dog in it).
+In that case you need to rely on a [multioutput classifier](https://scikit-learn.org/stable/modules/generated/sklearn.multioutput.MultiOutputClassifier.html).

+Don't confuse multiclass with multioutput.

 ### <ins> How Does a Model Learn?